mautic/user-documentation/docs/builders/email_landing_page.rst

 Custom fonts
 ************

-The Style Manager > Typography > Fonts list can be extended to include custom fonts.
+From Mautic 5.x you can extend the Style Manager > Typography > Fonts list to include custom fonts.

 .. image:: images/editorfonts.jpg
   :width: 280
   :alt: Screenshot of the Fonts in Style Manager > Typography

-New options are defined as elements of the ``'editor_fonts'`` array in the local configuration file (most cases ``app/config/local.php``).
-The font should have a unique name and a valid css style url.
+You define options as elements of the ``'editor_fonts'`` array in the local configuration file - in most cases located in ``app/config/local.php``.
+The font should have a unique name and a valid CSS style URL.
 See example below:

 .. code-block:: php